iamvarunn/project1/README.md

 # project1
-i created this landing page with the help of HTML and CSS.
+I created this landing page with the help of HTML and CSS.
 To see this page visit :https://ivarunlandingpage.me/